GWARRIORS WEST COAST

 To answer the Question: “WHY?” (did I do this?)

-1. Well.... bear in mind that though I’m pretty left-leaning (no!), these suits were mostly made and worn in the Clinton years: even under a Democratic regime in the US, things continued to suck in major, MAJOR ways.
-I was pretty new at the time, to the following indignant realization: Big Money/Organized Religion/Organized Crime/Governments (which are all, in essence, the same bunch of people just wearing different hats), have about RAPED the life right out of this planet, and the body, mind and soul of everyone on it.
+1. Well.... bear in mind that though I’m pretty left-leaning (no!), these suits were mostly made and worn in the Clinton years: even under a democratic regime in the US, things continued to suck in major ways.
+I was pretty new at the time to the realization that Big Money/Organized Religion/Organized Crime/Governments (which are, in essence, all the same bunch of people just wearing different hats), have about RAPED the life right out of this planet and the body, mind and soul of everyone on it.
 Sometimes being even marginally socially/globally aware can be a real downer?
 Perhaps these were ‘armageddon suits’, like those those folks who walk about wearing a sandwich board that says ‘The End is Near!’
 I suppose I COULD have been doing something a little more productive….

-Coming out of the Clinton administration and into the reign of Prince Dumb-ya, really took most of the remaining fun out of doing all this: The Idiocracy had won.
-2000-2008 saw the poorest decisions made, at the worst possible times, in any way you care to look at it.
+Coming out of the Clinton administration and into the reign of Prince Dumbya, really took most of the remaining fun out of doing all this: the Idiocracy had won.
+2000-2008 saw the poorest decisions made (up to that point), at the worst possible junctures, in any reasonable way you’d care to look at it.
 It was about time to let the outfits go to someone with more enthusiasm, before they rotted entirely away or something.

-2. I’d been into costuming since about Jr. High, and the affliction just grew and grew.
+2. I’d been into costuming since about Jr. high, and the affliction just grew and grew.
 I sometimes wonder what, if anything, I could’ve built to top THESE outfits.
-Especially pretty much alone…

 3. I got the question: “What does GWAR have to do with Gay Pride?
-Well, I don’t claim to know if any members of GWAR are specifically gay, bi or whatever, nor do I feel that GWAR is necessarily a Gay band.
-I just went by what I saw, which (until the album We Kill Everything) was a tendency for singer(s) onstage to say things like “Here’s a little song about my penchant for gay sex,” or “I’m Gay and I’m Proud.”
-And there’s the strong BDSM theme, and of course the powerful earthmother goddess in Slymie.
-That was all certainly close enough for me.
-It was also a good reason to wear the suits sometime other than Halloween.
-For the record, I'm not Gay or even Bi; just a supporter of same.
+Well, I don’t claim to know if any members of GWAR are specifically gay, bi or whatever, nor do I feel that GWAR is necessarily a gay band.
+I just went by what I saw, which (perhaps until the album We Kill Everything) was a tendency for singer(s) onstage to say things like “Here’s a little song about my penchant for gay sex,” or “I’m Gay and I’m Proud”.
+Then there’s the strong BDSM theme and of course the powerful earthmother goddess in Slymie.
+That was all certainly close enough for me to gear up for Pride Parades, as a good excuse to wear the suits sometime other than Halloween.
+For the record I'm not gay or even bi, just a supporter of same.
 Blame years in a Rocky Horror cast, if you must. :)

-4. I'd long liked being able to shock folks, test their intake limits and sensibilities.
-You just can’t see something like this without getting SOME sort of impact.
-These suits are a great combo of assorted popular costume themes: Clowns, Barbarians, Dead things, Near-Naked things, etc. Something borrowed, something blue (my fish).. heheh.
+4. I'd long enjoyed being able to shock folks, test their intake limits and sensibilities.
+You just can’t see something like this without getting SOME sort of impact: these suits were a great combo of assorted popular costume themes: clowns, barbarians, dead things, near-naked things, something borrowed, something blue (my cuttlefish).. heheh.

 “Never Underestimate the Power of a Dark Clown!!!” --Darph Bobo

 So...
 R.I.P., Dave.
 "Blessed are the Cracked, for it is They who let in the Light."
-Gonna miss ya.
+Just like G.G., in the end you went out like a rock star, but still: gonna miss ya.

 Some of my Favorite Websites